Iran's Rouhani stands by moderate ally Zarif after surprise resignation

 Hardships have triggered waves of nation-wide protests, with calls for both Rouhani and clerical leaders to step down.

-Some unconfirmed Iranian media reports indicated Zarif resigned because he had not been informed about a visit by Syrian President Bashar al-Assad on Monday.
+Some unconfirmed Iranian media reports indicated Zarif had resigned because he had not been informed about a visit by Syrian President Bashar al-Assad on Monday.

 Zarif was quoted as condemning “factional fighting” in a newspaper interview published on Tuesday - suggesting political tensions may have played a part in his decision.
 The Fars news agency reported that the interview had taken place last week, before Zarif’s resignation.